Deborah L Swackhamer

 Dr. Deborah L. Swackhamer is a Professor of Science, Technology, and Public Policy in the Hubert H. Humphrey School of Public Affairs

-, and Co-Director of the University’s Water Resources Center.
+, and served as Co-director of the WRC from September 2003 to July, 2014.
 She also is a Professor of Environmental Health Sciences in the School of Public Health

 .
 She received a BA in Chemistry from Grinnell College, IA and a MS and PhD from the University of Wisconsin-Madison in Water Chemistry and Limnology & Oceanography, respectively.
 After two years post-doctoral research in Chemistry and Public & Environmental Affairs at Indiana University, she joined the Minnesota faculty in 1987.
 She studies the processes affecting the behavior of, and exposures to, toxic chemicals in the environment and works on policies to address these potential risks.